 The signs and symptoms of a traumatic brain injury (TBI) vary depending on the person and the severity of the injury.
 Mild TBI symptoms may include nausea, vomiting, fatigue, headache, and dizziness.
 A mild TBI may also cause memory problems, sensitivity to light/sound, and depression.

 Seizures, chronic headaches, repeated vomiting, slurred speech, and weakness can indicate a moderate TBI.
-Children’s symptoms may include changing in eating/nursing habits, persistent crying or irritability, and loss of interest in favorite toys or activities.
+Children’s symptoms may include changes in eating/nursing habits, persistent crying or irritability, and loss of interest in favorite toys or activities.
 The Mayo Clinic has more information about TBI symptoms.

 It is prudent to see a physician after an accident, especially if you suspect a brain injury or received a blow to the head.
 However, you should always see a doctor immediately if you experience any symptoms of a brain injury or you have unexplained or persistent symptoms.
 It is also important for you to consult with a Dallas personal injury lawyer to discuss a potential accident claim against the party who caused your TBI.
 You may be entitled to substantial compensation for your injuries.